 How to remove a hacker from your phone

 Have you been infected with malware or hijacked by a hacker?
-Don’t worry — there are things you can do immediately to take back your phone.
-Here are the steps to remove the threat:
+Don’t worry — there are steps you can take immediately to regain control of your phone.

-• Remove suspicious apps and texts: Regularly check your phone's apps and text message logs and delete any apps and texts you don’t recognize.
+- Remove suspicious apps and texts.
+Regularly check your phone's apps and text message logs and delete any apps and texts you don’t recognize.
 Unfamiliar apps and texts could be malicious tools used by hackers.

 These methods should help get hackers off your phone.
 While these methods are effective, the best way to avoid hackers in the first place is preventative care, which includes installing an antivirus on your phone.